 Third-party photo editing programs (such as Photo Shop or Paint Shop Pro) also can be used to resize graphical image files.

-Alternatively, you can use free photo editing programs such as Shrink Pictures (online), Google's Picasa (download) or GIMP (see links in Related Articles below) to easily reduce the size of an image.
+Alternatively, you can use free photo editing programs such as PIXresizer (download), Shrink Pictures (online), FlipMyPhotos (online), Google's Picasa (download), Google Photos, or GIMP to easily reduce the size of an image.

 ▲ Back to the top of this page

 Photos taken with some cameras (especially iPhone and iPad cameras using iOS 5 and later) may need to be rotated and/or saved in correct orientation before being uploaded into CTI Navigator.
 (See "Fix Photo Orientation" for details.)

 You can easily rotatea photo or scanned image in a clockwise or counterclockwise direction in Windows as follows.

 Paint users in Windows 10, 8 and 7:

 PIXresizer (download) can be used to both rotate images and reduce their file size.